aprs434/aprs434.github.io/README.md

 ### Considerations for Switching to SF11
-Depending on how popular APRS over LoRa becomes and on how intensely it will get used, there might come a time where the LoRa channel gets saturated.
+Depending on how popular APRS over LoRa becomes and on how intensely it will get used, there might come a time when the LoRa channel gets saturated.
 Unlike packet radio, LoRa has no carrier sensing capability.
-Sending longer text messages, even when compressed, may aggravate this situation.
+Sending longer text messages, even when compressed, may aggravate the situation.
 The same holds true for meshing or (emergency) `n-N` paradigm digipeating on the same channel.

 When this situation occurs, the ham radio community should seriously **consider switching from SF12 to SF11.**